holepunchto/bare/README.md

 #### `Thread.self.data`

-A copy of or, if shared, reference to the `data` buffer that was passed to the current thread on creation.
-Will be `null` if no buffer was passed.
+The data that was passed to the current thread on creation.
+Will be `null` if no data was passed.

 #### `const thread = new Thread([filename][, options][, callback])`